TarrenHassman/MysticMarketBarter/README.md

 A mobile first platform should be a focus for a social media.

-The following rebuild will most likely be done with React Native.
-I have the begginings of integrating OrbitDb already in the works.
+The following rebuild will either be built in React Native or Flutter.
+I have an initial binary of orbitDB compiled for React Native, and the start of a performant website builder with visual coding built in Flutter.

 You can see more about the vision of the project at where a flutter demo of a website builder is hosted with information about the goals: https://thirdspace-ae19e.web.app/